“The Forgotten Sisters Behind ‘Happy Birthday to You’’’

 Robert Brauneis

-Michael J. McKeon Professor of Intellectual Property Law; Co-Director of the Intellectual Property Law Program; Co-Director of the Dean Dinwoodey Center for Intellectual Property Studies; Member, Managing Board, Munich Intellectual Property Law Center
+Michael J. McKeon Professor of Intellectual Property Law; Faculty Co-Director of the GW Barnard Center for Law and Technology; Co-Director of the Intellectual Property Law Program; Member, Project Board, Munich Intellectual Property Law Center

 Contact:

-Robert Brauneis is Professor of Law and Co-Director of the Intellectual Property Program at the George Washington University Law School.
-After earning his Juris Doctor magna cum laude at Harvard Law School, he served as a law clerk to Judge Stephen G. Breyer of the U.S. Court of Appeals for the First Circuit (now Justice Breyer), and to Justice David H. Souter.
+Robert Brauneis is the Michael J. McKeon Professor of Intellectual Property Law and a Faculty Co-Director of the GW Barnard Center for Law and Technology at The George Washington University Law School.
+After earning his Juris Doctor magna cum laude at Harvard Law School, he served as a law clerk to Judge Stephen G. Breyer of the U.S. Court of Appeals for the First Circuit (later Justice Breyer), and to Justice David H. Souter.
 He has also served as an Assistant Corporation Counsel for the city of Chicago.

-Professor Brauneis’ teaching and scholarly interests include copyright, trademark, property, and constitutional law.
-He is the co-author of a leading casebook on copyright law, and of numerous articles on copyright, trademark, and constitutional law.
-He is a member of the Managing Board of the Munich Intellectual Property Law Center and a Trustee of the Copyright Society of the USA, and has served as President of the Giles S. Rich American Inn of Court.
-In 2013-2014, he served as the inaugural Abraham L. Kaminstein Scholar in Residence at the United States Copyright Office.
+Professor Brauneis’ teaching and scholarly interests include copyright, trademark, artificial intelligence, property, and constitutional law.
+He is the co-author of a leading casebook on copyright law, and of numerous articles on copyright, trademark, constitutional law and other topics.
+He founded and directs DAIL – The Database of AI Litigation.
+He is a member of the Project Board of the Munich Intellectual Property Law Center and has served as a Trustee of the Copyright Society of the USA, as President of the Giles S. Rich American Inn of Court, and as the inaugural Abraham L. Kaminstein Scholar in Residence at the United States Copyright Office.

 "AI Firms Under Fire for Allegedly Infringing on Copyrights"